Z01-HelloThere/doc/docs/go/checkpoint/BubbleSort-SortWordArray.md

 5:   2  ->  3  ->  a  ->  1  -> "b" -> "c"
 6:   2  ->  3  ->  a  ->  1  ->  b  ->  c
 ```
 By doing that **we only sorted 1 value**, which is c on our example.
-To be able to sort that array **we will have to repeat that loop for the number of values if have in it.**
+To be able to sort that array **we will have to repeat that loop for the number of values in our array.**
 To do that we simply use a for loop:
 ```go
 for i := 0; i < len(tabWord) - 1; i++ {